 Now that you know how to do the deed, what about where?
 Choosing the ideal spot requires a bit of experience and a good eye.
 Here are a few tips to get you started.

 Ideally, leave the trail in a place that leads to a hidden area, perhaps behind some rocks or bushes, but doesn’t trample delicate vegetation or erode the trail.

 Watch out for switchbacks and sharp turns!
 Many of us have learned this the hard way.
 You might think you’ve moved further from the trail only to move closer to a different part of it.
-The best places are often just past the corner of a switchback, where the trail turns back the other way.
+The best places are often off-trail just past the corner of a switchback, where the trail turns back the other way.

 Don’t pee within 200 feet of a lake or stream to avoid affecting water sources and the delicate life in them.

 If forced to choose a spot on a relatively busy trail, head uphill instead of down.
 People have a tendency to notice what’s below the trail more than what’s above it.

 In flat open areas like desert, sometimes cover just isn’t available.
 In these cases your privacy comes from distance.
 No one will notice you way over there, I promise, and if they do they can’t see you very well.

 If you do leave the trail, look behind you periodically to note landmarks and make very sure you can find your way back.
 It’s all too easy to get turned around.

 Especially if hiking alone, bring your pack with you.
 If you do get lost, you’ll be in a much better position to find yourself if you have food, water, and your navigation tools with you.

 No matter how hard you try to find a hidden spot, if you spend enough time in the outdoors, some day it will happen.